Ethics Protocol

 Describe the foreseeable risks to study participants.
 What risks are attributable to the research, including cumulative risks?
 Which risks are participants normally exposed to in the course of their clinical care or in their daily activities as they relate to the research questions/objectives?

 Participation in this study does not involve any physical, psychological or legal risks.
-However, the principal investigator will be asking participants to share detailed information about their work practices and work relationships, and public association with their responses may potentially disrupt or complicate their professional reputations.
-To mitigate against this potential harm, the principal investigator will give participants the option to render their responses confidential.
+However, the principal investigator will be asking participants to share detailed information about their work practices and work relationships, and there is minimal risk that their responses may disrupt or complicate their professional reputations.
+Since this study is based on a single case whose identity has already been publicly established, it is not feasible to fully obfuscate the identities of prospective study participants.

 What procedures are in place to monitor and assess participant safety for the duration of the study?